sitepoint/nrelate-related-content/readme.txt

 2. Use the [nrelate-related] shortcode in your post.<br>
 3. Place the nrelate_related() function in your theme files.<br>

+And two display styles:<br>
+1. Thumbnails<br>
+2. Text<br>
+<a href="http://wordpress.org/extend/plugins/nrelate-related-content/screenshots/">Check out the screenshots.</a>

-Because all of the processing and analyzing runs on our servers and not yours, nrelate doesn't cause any additional load on your hosting account.
+Because all of the processing and analyzing runs on our servers and not yours, nrelate doesn't cause any additional load on your hosting account (especially if you're using shared hosting).

 <a href="http://www.nrelate.com" title="nrelate home page">You can learn more about nrelate here</a>.